admb-project/admb/scripts/docker/quickstart-unix.md

         cd simple

-2. Build simple.tpl into an executable using the ADMB Docker Image.
+2. Build simple.tpl into an executable using the ADMB Docker Image and the mounted current local directory.

    For Windows host,